plone/plone.app.discussion/README.txt

 Introduction
 ============

-plone.app.discussion aims to be the new commenting system for Plone 4.1.
+plone.app.discussion aims to be the new commenting system for Plone.
 It was developed as part of the Google Summer of Code 2009 by Timo Stollenwerk (student) and Martin Aspeli (mentor).

 For details on the progress of this project, visit our `Pivotal Tracker`_.

 .. _`Pivotal Tracker`: http://www.pivotaltracker.com/projects/15135

-Feel free to send bug reports to timo@zmag.de.
+Feel free to send bug reports and feature requests to timo@zmag.de.

 Disclaimer
 ==========